John Fogelman: FactoryMade Ventures

 In addition to other companies, as of March 2020, FactoryMade had incubated PS, (formerly Private Suite LAX), a reservation only luxury terminal at Los Angeles International Airport co-founded by TPG Growth and Gavin DeBecker; La Reyna, a creative agency catering to a Latin audience; Miraval Olive Oil, a gourmet extra virgin olive oil launched in partnership with Brad Pitt and Angelina Jolie; and Salted, an online subscription-based cooking school.
 In 2018, FactoryMade developed the culinary experiential program Rediscovering America for Walmart.
 The program, designed to promote the importance of fresh, affordable, and locally grown produce, featured James Beard-recognized chefs who prepared and served food at their restaurants incorporating produce available at WalMart.
 In 2020, Fogelman founded and launched with Cris Patwa, the James Beard Foundation, and Brad Pitt the sparkling cold brew tea company, Enroot.

-In November 2020, Fogelman partnered with Marc Geiger to found SAVELIVE, an initiative to acquire equity in small clubs and help them to expand as they recover from the impact of the Coronavirus pandemic.
+In November 2020, Fogelman partnered with Marc Geiger to found Gate 52, an initiative to acquire equity in small clubs and help them to expand as they recover from the impact of the Coronavirus pandemic.
 Geiger and Fogelman worked together as partners at William Morris for more than 10 years.